East Palo Alto, California

-In 1990, 43% of East Palo Alto's residents were African Americans, which was the result of redlining practices and racial deed restrictions in Palo Alto.
-As of 2020, Latinos constitute about 66% of the total population, while the proportion of African Americans has decreased to about 11%.
-A small minority of Pacific Islanders also reside in East Palo Alto, most of Tongan, Samoan and Fijian origin.
+In 1990, 43% of East Palo Alto's residents were African Americans, which was the result of redlining practices and racial deed restrictions in Palo Alto, while 34% were Latinos.
+As of 2020, African Americans were 11%, while Latinos are about 66%.
+A small minority of Pacific Islanders also reside in East Palo Alto, most of Tongan, Samoan, and Fijian origin.

-The prosperity that benefited the Silicon Valley during the dot-com boom of the late 1990s largely bypassed East Palo Alto.
+The prosperity that benefited Silicon Valley during the dot-com boom of the late 1990s largely bypassed East Palo Alto.
 The Ravenswood City School District, which serves East Palo Alto and part of adjoining Menlo Park, has struggled with low academic performance.
-Eventually, however, the Peninsula's shortage of land and soaring property prices meant that even East Palo Alto became an option for urban regeneration.
-Until recently, gentrification has been rare in East Palo Alto.
+Eventually, however, the Peninsula's shortage of land and soaring property prices meant that East Palo Alto became an option for urban regeneration.

-East Palo Alto also includes a small piece of land across the Bayshore Freeway (U.S. Route 101) from the shopping center, a roughly triangular area between US 101 and San Francisquito Creek, formerly the site of a two-block-long retail business district known as Whiskey Gulch.
-The name dates back to the time when Stanford University, on the other side of Palo Alto to the west, was dry and prohibited alcohol sales within a radius of 1.5 mi from the campus.
+East Palo Alto includes a small piece of land southwest of the Bayshore Freeway (U.S. Route 101), across the freeway from the Gateway 101 shopping center.
+This land is roughly triangular and sits between the freeway and San Francisquito Creek.
+This land was formerly the site of a two-block-long retail business district known as Whiskey Gulch.
+Since 1888, Stanford University, on the west side of Palo Alto, prohibited alcohol sales within a radius of 1.5 mi from the campus.
 Whiskey Gulch, which was just outside these limits, became home to a number of liquor stores, bars, and music venues.
-Long after the university had relaxed its prohibition rules, the neighborhood still retained this character until 2000, when the city tore down Whiskey Gulch and replaced it with the University Circle office complex.
+The rules were relaxed in 1970, but the neighborhood still retained this character until 2000, when the city tore down Whiskey Gulch and replaced it with the University Circle office complex.
 A 200-room Four Seasons hotel opened in University Circle in 2006.

-Over 25% of East Palo Alto (400+ acres) has been bulldozed and replaced with brand new housing and brand-name retail establishments over the last 10–15 years (since approximately 1997), including IKEA, Target, Home Depot, Nordstrom Rack, Togo's, Starbucks, Office Depot, Mi Pueblo Food Center, PGA Tour Superstore, 6 to 9 Dental and Jamba Juice, attracting an entirely new demographic.
+Over 25% of East Palo Alto (400+ acres) has been bulldozed and replaced with brand new housing and brand-name retail establishments since approximately 1997, attracting an entirely new demographic.
 The University Square community has become particularly appealing to young high-tech professionals and high-income couples, including many employees from Google, Facebook, Sun Microsystems, Yahoo!, and various other software and startup companies.